The Software Engineer’s Career - Beyond Senior

 Hybrid - usually presentations.

 Of these above, I believe that written communication is the most important.
-A few famous companies, amongst the many that rely heavily on outstanding written communication, are: Shopify, Hashicorp, 37signals or Stripe) but it is fair to say the written form represents the majority of communication within most modern day tech companies.
+A few famous companies, amongst the many that rely heavily on outstanding written communication, are: Shopify, Hashicorp, 37signals or Stripe.
+In general, it is fair to say the written form represents the majority of communication within most modern day tech companies.
 Especially so, if we consider emails and instant messaging tools (Slack, Teams etc).
 And consider them we must, since they are the main communication media.
 When it comes to working with senior managers, directors and executives, the difference between a sloppy and well-written email may cause the initiative you are advocating being pushed through, entirely blocked or (most-common) not considered important enough to be granted sufficient budget.
 It is that serious.

 I won’t dive into how to write well in the business context.
 Josh Bernoff already did it extensively in his book: Writing Without Bullshit.
 It is roughly 300 pages long and, since it will be relevant for anyone moving beyond Senior, I just recommend reading it instead.